-- a) Cost-Benefit analysis (CBA) tool: The CBA tool will be based on the JRC's and ENTSO-E's CBA methodologies and will offer an analytical approach for the stakeholders/ investors that provides a quantifiable insight regarding whether a smart grid intervention exceeds the existing baseline scenario in terms of cost and benefits. - b) Energy System Simulator (ESSIM) system modeler: This tool simulates network balancing and the effects thereof, in an interconnected hybrid energy system over a period of time.
-It takes as inputs the energy system defined in ESDL and calculates optimal schedule of flexible producers and the effect of this schedule in terms of emissions, costs, load on the network, etc. - c) INTegrated Energy Management (INTEMA.grid) Simulator: It is an energy system modelling and simulation platform.
-It is based on open-source non-proprietary tools.
-It is composed by the following main components: (a) Power System Simulations-Based on the acausal, object-oriented, equation based Modelica language to conveniently model complex physical systems, (b) Power Optimization-Ability to construct optimization problems using Python optimization tools pyomo along with the neos-server that provides the required solvers., and (c) Power Forecasting-Utilizing open-source Machine Learning (ML) frameworks in Python, i.e., scikit-learn and Keras. - d) VERIFY District Platform (VERIFY-D): Environmental and economic analyses are expected through the computation of emissions extracted (life cycle environmental footprint), which depend on the technology applied in the grid and type of fuel mixture used to generate energy in the LH islands.
-Also, this tool will compute the life cycle costing based on the energy components that appear in the energy grid. - e) Equity crowdfunding tool: This tool will create a crowd-equity (or crowdfunding) platform, where actors (i.e., project investors, islanders, other key stakeholders) will be able to register their foreseen projects and set a funding goal in return for equity, creating a fundraising campaign.
-The platform would ultimately enable fractional ownership of RE assets, supporting projects' fundraising and transactions either via normal FIAT currency or tokenized energy over Distributed Ledger Technology (DLT).
+- a) Cost-Benefit analysis (CBA) tool: The CBA tool was based on the JRC's and ENTSO-E's CBA methodologies and offers an analytical approach for the stakeholders/investors that provides a quantifiable insight regarding whether a smart grid intervention exceeds the existing baseline scenario in terms of costs and benefits. - b) Energy System Simulator (ESSIM) system modeler: This tool simulates network balancing and the effects, thereof, in an interconnected hybrid energy system over a period of time.
+It takes as input the energy system defined in ESDL and calculates the optimal schedule of flexible producers and the effect of this schedule in terms of emissions, costs, load on the network, etc. - c) INTegrated Energy Management (INTEMA.grid) Simulator: It is an energy system modelling and simulation platform based on open-source non-proprietary tools.
+It is composed of the following main components: (a) dynamic power system simulations based on the acausal, object-oriented, equation based Modelica language to conveniently model complex physical systems, (b) power optimization ability to construct optimization problems using the Python optimization tool PyPSA and (c) power forecasting utilizing open-source Machine Learning (ML) frameworks in Python, i.e., scikit-learn and Keras. - d) VERIFY District Platform (VERIFY-D): A dedicated web platform for Life Cycle Analysis (LCA)/Life Cost Cycle (LCC) studies.
+Environmental and economic analyses are conducted through the computation of emissions extracted (life cycle environmental footprint), which depend on the technology applied in the grid, as well as the type of fuel mixture used to generate energy in the LH islands.
+Also, this tool computes the life cycle costing based on the energy components that appear in the energy grid.
+Finally, the comparison between baseline and target scenarios in terms of the environmental gains and economic profits is analysed.

+e) Equity crowdfunding tool: This tool created a crowd-equity (or crowdfunding) platform, where actors (i.e., project investors, islanders and other key stakeholders) are able to register their foreseen projects and set a funding goal in return for equity, creating a fundraising campaign.
+The platform will ultimately enable fractional ownership of RE assets, supporting projects' fundraising and transactions either via normal FIAT currency or tokenized energy over Distributed Ledger Technology (DLT).

-Finally, this deliverable elaborates on the way that the IEPT suite is leveraged and employed for the evaluation of the Lighthouse islands, as well as for the purposes of the CBA, and the scalability and replicability activities for the fellow islands.
+Finally, this deliverable elaborates on the way the IEPT suite is leveraged and employed for the evaluation of the Lighthouse Islands, as well as for the purposes of the CBA and the scalability and replicability activities for the Fellow Islands.